Human trafficking in Pakistan: Abuse

-Prosecution
+Prosecution (2010)

 The Government of Pakistan made progress in law enforcement efforts to combat human trafficking in 2009.
 While the lack of comprehensive internal anti-trafficking laws hindered law enforcement efforts, a number of other laws were used to address some of these crimes.
 Several sections in the Pakistan Penal Code, as well as provincial laws, criminalize forms of human trafficking such as slavery, selling a child for prostitution, and unlawful compulsory labour, with prescribed offences ranging from fines to life imprisonment.
 Pakistan prohibits all forms of transnational trafficking in persons with the Prevention and Control of Human Trafficking Ordinance (PACHTO); the penalties range from seven to 14 years’ imprisonment.
 Government officials and civil society report that judges have difficulty applying PACHTO and awarding sufficiently stringent punishments, because of confusion over definitions and similar offences in the Pakistan Penal Code.

 In addition, the Bonded Labour (System) Abolition Act (BLAA) prohibits bonded labour, with prescribed penalties ranging from two to five years’ imprisonment, a fine, or both.
 Pakistani officials have yet to record a single conviction and have indicated the need to review and amend the BLAA.
 Prescribed penalties for above offences vary widely; some are sufficiently stringent and commensurate with those for other serious crimes such as rape.
 Others – with minimum sentencing of a fine or less than a year in prison – are not sufficiently stringent.

 During 2009, the government convicted 385 criminals under PACHTO – 357 more than 2008.
 The government did not disclose the punishments given to the trafficking offenders.
 Reported sentences under this law in previous years were not sufficiently stringent.
 Moreover, despite reports of transnational sex trafficking, the FIA reported fewer than a dozen such cases under PACHTO.
 Government officials also often conflated human smuggling and human trafficking, particularly in public statements and data reported to the media.